Consent Management: A Guide to Compliance & Best Practices

 • Offers a customizable cookie consent banner that blends with your website’s branding.

-• It lets users modify text, design, colors, and layout to match their site’s aesthetics.
+• Lets users modify text, design, colors, and layout to match their site’s aesthetics.

 4. Granular Consent Management

-• It allows users to opt in or out of specific cookie categories, such as Essential, Analytics, Marketing, and Functional cookies.
+• Allows users to opt in or out of specific cookie categories such as Essential, Analytics, Marketing, and Functional cookies.

 • Provides a user-friendly consent preference panel for easy modifications.